 Class Methods

-So far we always included the self- parameter into our methods, which is a placeholder for the object the method is called upon.
 Sometimes however we have the situation that we want to call a method on the class itself.
-In analogy to class attributes there are also class methods

-Let us add a method that verifies if a given DNA sequence was could be output by the DnaSequencer:
+Let us add a method that verifies if a given DNA sequence was could be output by the DnaSequencer

 from random import choices